Innovation

 The equipment maker sees AI as vital for enhancing business outcomes.

-Caterpillar is “actively pursuing” Artificial Intelligence (AI) to enhance its own operations and benefit its clientele, the heavy equipment maker has disclosed.
+Caterpillar is “actively pursuing” Artificial Intelligence (AI) to enhance its operations and benefit its clientele, the heavy equipment maker has disclosed.

-The world’s largest construction OEM, commonly known as Cat, has highlighted its use of advanced technology to expedite engineering tasks, while adding that it is increasingly incorporating AI into its machines to enhance operations.
+The world’s largest construction OEM, commonly known as Cat, has highlighted its use of advanced technology to expedite engineering tasks while adding that it is increasingly incorporating AI into its machines to enhance operations.

-“AI is technology that can learn, adapt, and make decisions by processing and learning from data, simulating human cognitive functions like reasoning and problem-solving,” says Cat digital senior VP Ogi Redzic.
+“AI is a technology that can learn, adapt, and make decisions by processing and learning from data, simulating human cognitive functions like reasoning and problem-solving,” says Cat digital senior VP Ogi Redzic.

 “AI includes several subfields such as machine learning, deep learning, and generative AI—which grabs the most attention.”